 Indoor kitchen appliances will go on sale as people move to cook outside with nice weather.
 Consumer Reports can help you compare appliances, models, prices, and product reviews.

 Spring beauty products will also be on sale.
-If you find these at super-bargain prices, they’re great for stocking up, long term since they generally have long shelf lives.
+If you find these at super-bargain prices, they’re great for stocking up, long-term since they generally have long shelf lives.
+Looking ahead, they can also be fun stocking stuffers.

-Spring cleaning will prompt sales on organic and natural cleaners, as well as vacuums.
+Spring cleaning will prompt sales of organic and natural cleaners, as well as vacuums.
 Deals can also be found on home improvement supplies this month.
 With spring storms and hurricane season ahead of us, check into what supplies you might need to storm-proof your home.
-It’s better to do it now, before your home is actually hit with devastating weather.
+It’s better to do it now before your home is actually hit with the devastating weather.

 Sales after Easter can supply various crafts and gifts for the upcoming year – baskets, ribbon, decorations, toys and stuffed animals will be on sale.
 Almost anything that can be used to fill an Easter basket can be used for future birthday party gifts, a rainy day craft or even stocking stuffers.
 Also, Easter outfits can be bought for future fancy occasions, like upcoming weddings, or for next year’s holiday in a bigger size or two.